AnaZonia/moon_notes/Land Use.md

 dg-publish: true
 dg-home: true
 ---
+Brian and Morgane's previous efforts using atmospherically corrected Landsat data did not work out.
+Training data was not useful across footprints - training worked well for one footprint at a time only.
+I believe these are the reasons:
+- Only Landsat's 9 bands were input into random forest.
+Mapbiomas seems to improve on this issue by ==using 90 features, and training the data for the whole country all at once, for each year==.
+- Data for annual plants was implemented regardless of stage in growing cycle, but that should be considered for classification as MapBiomas [[Land Use#Time Series|does]]
+- Rice and Citrus classes were classified using U-Net by MapBiomas

 ## Ongoing Plan of Action
 - [ ] Get landsat for Panama in the correct time window
 - [ ] Collect some sample points for the main crop types of the country (perennial such as banana, annual such as maize, coffee)